theronhitchman/euclidean-geometry/class/index.md

 of r and P and the number of intersections of s and P have the same parity.

 ### October 14

+> **Question AA:** (Conger) Does Ms Maus' theorem about equilateral pentagons hold for three consecutive angles?

+> **Question AB:** (Mitchell) How many congruent angles are necessary in an equilateral n-gon to force it to be regular?

+> **Question AC:** (Cohen) Suppose an equilateral pentagon has two known congruent angles.
+Are there any other sufficient criteria for being regular?